nsfm/dualsense-ts/src/README.md

 - node_hid_provider.ts - provider for `node-hid`-based connections in node.js
 - web_hid_provider.ts - provider for WebHID-based connections in the browser
 - platform_hid_provider.ts - decides the type of the provider that will be chosen based on the execution environment
-- dualsense_hid.ts - sets up a hid provider specifically for a dualsense controller
+- dualsense_hid.ts - this could probably get merged into the hid_provider.
+It's a wrapper for an instance of that class.

 ### elements/